Constantines (album)

 Constantines is the debut album by the Constantines.
 It was released June 5, 2001 on the Canadian record label Three Gut Records.
 It was nominated for a 2002 Juno Award under the category Best Alternative Album.
 In following years, the band's popularity grew due to their critically acclaimed album Shine a Light, and Constantines was subsequently re-released internationally in 2004 on Sub Pop.

+The album was shortlisted for the Polaris Heritage Prize at the 2025 Polaris Music Prize.